haleykelling/Habit-Tracker-Frontend/README.md

 ## Contact
 Created by [Haley Kelling](https://www.linkedin.com/in/haley-kelling/).

-If you have any questions or comments feel free to reach out to me.
+If you have any questions or comments feel free to reach out to me!